A Life in Wool

 - Upskill in Shearing

 Each course comprises a series of bite-size training online videos for easy viewing and reference, filmed using experts in their field, so young shearers, wool handlers and shed hands can learn from the best.
 Once enrolled, students have access to the videos at any time to check whether how and what they’re doing is correct.

 Online training is supported by 3-day practical residential training in the wool shed with our WOMOlife accredited trainers.
 Time on the stand is a crucial part of this training, but we also talk about life skills, such as managing money (kiwisaver, what a contract means, understanding a pay slip), as well as how to move well and eat well for performance.

-Four individual days of follow-up in-shed training will take place throughout the year for each student once they’ve successfully completed the residential course.
+Follow-up in-shed training will take place for each student once they’ve successfully completed the residential course.

 While WOMOlife’s pilot programme is focussed on Gisborne/Hawkes Bay and Otago/Southland regions, industry training is required nationwide.
 If you are interested in applying for a fully-funded upcoming upskill course inside or outside of these regions please apply now.

 If you are a shearing contractor, you will need to tell us some information about your company and list the names of each person you are putting forward.

 Note: Applications for our upskill courses are currently being reviewed and upskill programmes for Hawkes Bay, Gisborne, Otago and Southland are booked.

 Are you a Shed Hand or Presser?
 Or are you new to the industry?